zimtsui/amenda/README.md

 ## Rationale

 AI workflows have pipelines, and so do traditional workflows.
 AI workflow nodes can retry, and so can traditional workflow nodes.
-AI workflow nodes can run parallelly, and so can traditional workflow nodes.
+AI workflow nodes can run in parallel, and so can traditional workflow nodes.
 AI workflow nodes can run conditionally, and so can traditional workflow nodes.

 Popular AI workflow orchestrators (e.g. LangChain) unify the APIs of all kinds of model suppliers.
 But in terms of orchestration, they are no different from traditional orchestrators.